If Money Were No Object

 Virtual Tour Directors | Points of Interest (POI) cartographer(s) | Anchor City Directors | POI Sales Dir & Staff | Membership Director

 Once our route is identified, we will request bids from Landscape Developers and give them one year to draw up Requests For Proposal (RFP - for this application, these will take the form of three dimensional computer renderings and/or physical models that reflect the enhancements and upgrades they foresee) that we can then place before the public.
 Through the public meetings that our PR Firm will organize, the public and local history societies will also suggest the history and sights to see in these areas.
-In devising a bike route that gets this all linked up, our Landscape Developer will work with our PR Firm and Anchor City Director to do outreach with city officials and other vested interests.
-In route form only, here is the general idea for the Virtual Tour we did for Reno, Nevada.
+In embellishing the bike route that has this all linked up, our Landscape Developer will work with our PR Firm and Anchor City Director to do outreach with city officials and other vested interests.
+In route form only, HERE is the general idea for the Virtual Tour we did for Reno, Nevada.

 Here a few words about Landscape Developer firms are important.
 Landscape Developers specialize in designing outdoor environments, especially harmonizing parks or gardens with buildings and roads.
 It was largely the work of Boston based Sasaki, for example, that reinvented downtown Indianapolis as they made the only Downtown Greenway in the world, the 10+ mile Indianapolis Cultural Trail, a reality.

 While all of this is taking place, the 20 NBG Anchor City Directors we select will hire the other directorships noted above.
-As they solicit, study, screen and interview applicants, they will also work to get the National Bicycle Greenway mission built into the fabric of the local business community.
+As they solicit, study, screen and interview applicants, they will also work to get the significance of the National Bicycle Greenway big picture mission built into the fabric of the local business community.
 They will do this through the Chambers of Commerce and the Convention and Visitors Bureaus for each of them.
 In these professional organizations they will be very active and where time and resources allow they will also participate in service clubs such as the Lions, Rotary, Optimist, and Kiwanis, etc.

 Instigates bike tourism | Boosts local economy with jobs in Downtown Greenway construction | Boosts local economy with restaurant, grocery and lodging proceeds | Raises profile of cyclists | Celebrates points of interest and historical sites | Increases quality of life as these cities work to make themselves attractive to cyclists | Honor of being on National Bicycle Greenway route | Their having a Downtown Greenway makes them attractive to large employers conventions and business meetings | Minimizes noise pollution | Minimizes traffic congestion | More in Anchor Cities chapter